Pride of Baltimore

 Pride of Baltimore was a reproduction of a typical early 19th-century "Baltimore clipper" topsail schooner, commissioned to represent Baltimore, Maryland.
 This was a style of vessel made famous by its success as a privateer during the War of 1812 against British merchant shipping.
 After the end of the war in 1815, Baltimore clippers did not have sufficient cargo capacity for normal merchant trade, so some were used in the illegal American opium trade into China and vessels of the same type were used in the Atlantic slave trade from Africa.

 Pride of Baltimore was commissioned on 1 May 1977 by the 44th Mayor of Baltimore, William Donald Schaefer, in an elaborate public ceremony in the historic Inner Harbor watched by thousands of Baltimoreans and Marylanders.
 She spent nine years at sea logging over 150,000 miles, equivalent to traveling six times around the globe.
-On 14 May 1986, the first Pride of Baltimore was lost at sea in the Caribbean, and her captain and three of the crew died.
+On 14 May 1986, the Pride of Baltimore was lost at sea in the Caribbean, and her captain and three of the crew died.

-The Pride of Baltimore II was commissioned as the successor and memorial to the Pride in 1988, sailing in the same Goodwill Ambassador role for the city of Baltimore, but its role has now expanded to also representing the State of Maryland and the "Land of Pleasant Living" in the Chesapeake Bay region.
-Pride II has sailed nearly 200,000 miles and visited over 200 ports in 40 countries in its now near three decades of voyages.
+The Pride of Baltimore II was commissioned as the successor to the Pride in 1988, sailing in the same Goodwill Ambassador role for the city of Baltimore.
+Its role has expanded to also representing the State of Maryland.
+Pride II has sailed over 275,000 miles and visited over 200 ports in 40 countries in its voyages.